GuduriAmulya/GuduriAmulya/README.md

 ## 💡 About Me

 - 🌱 Currently learning and exploring **Web Development**, **AI**, and **backend systems**
-- 💻 Love working with C++, JavaScript, Python, and Java
+- 💻 Love working with C++, Java, JavaScript, Python.
 - 🚀 Open to new opportunities and collaborations on tech projects

 ---